SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

       Access individual characters in a string through indexing.
       Utilize basic string methods like len(), upper(), lower(), strip(), replace(), and split(), and employ web resources for additional methods.
       Manipulate strings using arithmetic operators, including concatenation and repetition.
+      - Understand the concept of string slicing to extract a portion of a string.
+      - Use string methods to manipulate the case, spacing, and other aspects of a string.
+      - Learn about special characters and their usage in Python strings.
+      - Understand the concept of raw strings and their usage.

     Numbers
       Differentiate between integers and floats.
       Perform mathematical operations on numbers using arithmetic operators.